Mozart Residence

 Opening Hours

-A visit to the Mozart Residence takes approximately one and a half hours.
+A visit to the Mozart Residence takes approximately one hour.

 The Mozart Residence is barrier-free accessible via the Theatergasse entrance.
 To open the barrier-free entrance, please call +43 662 874227 40, our staff will be happy to assist you.